Chapter 4 Mock the Binance API

 4.1 Objectives

-- create a new app
+BinanceMockapplication - Create a new app

-- implement getting exchange info
+- Implement getting exchange info

-- implement placing buy and sell orders
+- Implement placing buy and sell orders

-- implement callback for incoming trade events
+- Implement callback for incoming trade events

-- test the implementation
+- Test the implementation

 4.2 Design

-module to place buy/sell
+Currently, our Trader uses the Binance module to place buy/sell

 orders and get exchange info.